MairaBerdun/MairaBerdun/README.md

 . 🤔 Introducing in new technologies and developing software solutions.

-. 👩‍🎓 I am student of Programming at UTN.
+. 👩‍🎓 I am a programming student at UTN.

 . 🤓 Persuing Web Development as hobby.